gbox_sdk.wrapper.box package¶

 >>> response = myBox.action.screen_layout()

-- screen_recording_start(duration)¶
+- screen_recording_start()¶

 Start recording the box screen.